KohheePeace/coderhackers/docs/the-complete-webdev-with-rails-2020/combine-front-end-guide/font-awesome.md

 Now you can use Font Awesome.

-## How to add an icon
+## How to add an Icon.
 Now, let's actually add an icon.

-- Jump to the Icons page at https://fontawesome.com/icons?d=gallery
+- Jump to the Icons page and go to https://fontawesome.com/icons?d=gallery
 - Search for `arrow right`.
-- Select the icon to use
+- Select an icon to use in the search results
 - Copy the icon code

 ![](https://storage.googleapis.com/coderhackers-assets/docs/img/20200504_235918.gif)

-次に、以下のようにコピーしたコードを`index.html`にペーストしましょう。
+Next, paste the copied code into `index.html` as follows.

 ```html title="index.html"
 <a